-- If you’re feeling ill or have symptoms related to a cold, flu or other infectious disease, please stay home.
+- Symptoms: If you’re feeling ill or have symptoms related to a cold, flu or other infectious disease, please stay home.

 Note: “Fully vaccinated” means vaccinated with an FDA or WHO authorized vaccine at least 14 days after the second dose of a two-dose COVID-19 vaccine, or at least 14 days after a single-dose COVID-19 vaccine.